 Jim returns to the stockade only to find the pirates occupy it.
 Moreover, Jim was flabbergasted when Silver tells him that the captain has given the treasure map and other things in exchange for their lives.
-However, Jim realises that Silver is having trouble managing his men, as they accuse him of treachery.
-Thus, Silver forms an alley with Jim and request him to pretend as a hostage, in turn, help each other survive.
-Despite his clever plan, the crew inform him that he has been deposed as their commander.
+However, Jim realizes that Silver is having trouble managing his men, as they accuse him of treachery.
+Thus, Silver forms an alley with Jim and requests him to pretend as a hostage, in turn, help each other survive.
+Despite his clever plan, the crew informs him that he has been deposed as their commander.
 Desperate, Silver had to show them the map to gain control over the crew.

 Appeased by the sight of the map, the crew set out to the treasure site.
 But to their bewilderment, they find it being excavated and the treasure removed already.
 Dr Livesey, Ben Gunn, appears on the scene and starts to fire at the pirates to add chaos to the situation.
-Scared the crew flee in various directions, while Jim and Silver directed by the others to Ben’s cave.
+Scared the crew flees in various directions, while Jim and Silver are directed by the others to Ben’s cave.
 To their surprise, they come to know that it was Ben who excavated the treasure.

 They spend three days carrying the loot to the ship and decide to set sail for home.
 They encounter some of the mutineers.
 Still, they were left marooned despite their pleas.
 Silver, who accompanies them, sneaks off the ship one night with a portion of the treasure and is never heard from again.
 Others in the ship happily settle with their portion of the reassure.
 Jim, the novel’s protagonist, swears off treasure-hunting forever and suffers from nightmares about the sea and gold coins.